zakstal/FE-boilerplate-grid/README.md

 # The Project

-Your making a site of your favorite type of animal (either a cat or dog obviously) and you want to display a grid of images where each image is centered with a 1:1 aspect ratio.
+Your making a site of your favorite type of animal (dogs obviously) and you want to display an array of images.
+These images are not square and have different heights.
+You want to arrange the images in variable number of columns of equal width within a container so that each image in a column is flush with its siblings top or bottom (or with some gutter space).
+This will look very similar to the [pintrest layout](https://www.pinterest.com/pin/713398397203052958/)
-This grid needs to be responsive down to mobile.

-Each image should have a click event that opens a modal and displays the image centered so you can adimre each creatures individual glory.

-The modal should be made by you and not utilize an exteranl libraries.
-The modal should display full screen with a background overlay and the contentent centered in the viewport.
-Please a nice entrance and exit animation.

-Images for your favorite animal are available via json server.

-You can add any additional flair to you website as well as tests if you have time.
+The application has some code already set up. `src/containers/GridContainer.js` contains on api call to the `/dogs` endpoint putting the returned data into state.
+If you choose you can add load this data into Redux.

+Depending on time please do the following:

+1. Create the staggered grid.
+2. Add sorting
+3. Animate the grid items on sort.